d-zucho/obsidian_the_grind/010 - Programming/012 - JavaScript/Variable Mutation.md

 ![[CopyValuesExample.png]]

-Here we initialize 3 variables, while then soon reassigning
+Here we initialize 3 variables, while then soon reassigning some.
+Notice the difference in values before and after mutation